It can feel like there are some many things to do before travel.

 So I created one…

 Below you will find 35 key things you will need to sort out before you head off.
 I’ve grouped them by weeks to make it easier, but you can easily change the order to get ahead or match your own plans.

-(P.S. this post assumes you’ve already decided on your destination and itinerary, so pick up from the point you start to plan)
+(P.S. this post assumes you’ve already decided on your destination and itinerary, so it picks up from the point you start to plan)

 So without further ado, here we go….

 Book your initial flights.
 This will probably be the biggest one-off expense attached to your sabbatical, so book early and spread the cost over a longer period of time.
-I generally use use Skyscanner or Agoda alongside Google Flights (though I’ve also recently had success with Aviasales) to make sure I’ve got the best price.
+I generally use use Skyscanner or Kiwi alongside Google Flights (though I’ve also recently had success with Aviasales) to make sure I’ve got the best price.

 Book ‘throwaway’ flights.
 A sabbatical might well by the first time in your life you’ve booked one-way flights, but be careful!
 Many countries require a proof of exit or they won’t grant a visa.
 One way around this is to book a ‘throwaway’ flight.
 Find the cheapest possible flight out of the country close to the time you think you’ll leave, and book it.
 You may use it, you may not, but if you get it cheap it doesn’t really matter.
 An alternative is to leave booking this flight until very close to your arrival, and then cancel it shortly after for a refund.
 For more information on ‘throwaway’ flights click here.